publiish/docs/docs/intro.md

 # Tutorial

-Let's discover **Publiish - PantherStorage IPFS Network in less than 5 minutes**.
+Let's discover **Publiish IPFS Network in less than 5 minutes**.

 ## Introduction

-In a world where data sovereignty matters, PantherStorage IPFS Network delivers a trustless, decentralized, and censorship-resistant storage solution, ensuring your data remains accessible without reliance on centralized entities.
+In a world where data sovereignty matters, Publiish IPFS Network delivers a trustless, decentralized, and censorship-resistant storage solution, ensuring your data remains accessible without reliance on centralized entities.

-Unlike traditional cloud providers, PantherStorage leverages IPFS (InterPlanetary File System) to distribute and store data across a resilient peer-to-peer network.
-Whether you're a developer, creator, or enterprise, PantherStorage ensures your files are easily retrievable and globally available.
+Unlike traditional cloud providers, Publiish leverages IPFS (InterPlanetary File System) to distribute and store data across a resilient peer-to-peer network.
+Whether you're a developer, creator, or enterprise, Publiish ensures your files are easily retrievable and globally available.

 Join the next generation of storage, where your data is truly yours.